syncfusion-content/wpf-docs/wpf/Hub-Tile/Pulsing-Tile-Control.md

 ### Vertical translation

- The SfPulsingTile control supports translation of the content along the y-axis by setting [RadiusY](https://help.syncfusion.com/cr/wpf/Syncfusion.SfHubTile.Wpf~Syncfusion.Windows.Controls.Notification.SfPulsingTile~RadiusY.html) property.
+  Vertical translation allows the content of the tile to move up and down along the y-axis.
+The PulsingTile supports vertical translation by setting [RadiusY](https://help.syncfusion.com/cr/wpf/Syncfusion.SfHubTile.Wpf~Syncfusion.Windows.Controls.Notification.SfPulsingTile~RadiusY.html) property.
+The RadiusY specifies the translation range of the content along the y-axis.

 {% tabs %}
 {% highlight XAML %}